-The rubella vaccine causes immunity in 90 - 99% of those who receive it.
+The rubella vaccine causes immunity in 90 to 99% of those who receive it.
 Children should receive 2 doses [usually as part of the combination measles-mumps-rubella (MMR) vaccine] at least 4 weeks apart.
 Anyone born in or after 1957 should have at least one dose of MMR.
-Persons born before 1957 are considered immune.
+People born before 1957 are considered immune.
 Women of childbearing age should still be vaccinated prior to becoming pregnant, or take a lab test to see if they are immune to the virus, even if they were born before 1957.
 (Having had rubella makes a person immune for life.)

 Rubella vaccine should not be given to anyone who: